This sounds like a good plugin idea.

 Will output:

-or (depending on plugin setting)
+[[Hello|Hello]], world!or (depending on plugin setting)

-with cursor placed before
+[[|Hello]], world!with cursor placed before

-in both cases. -
+|in both cases. -

 Once the cursor leaves the line with the link, will put the alias

-into the target note’s YAML:--- aliases: Hello ---
+Hellointo the target note’s YAML:--- aliases: Hello ---

 This effectively utilizes the workaround shared above.

-The regex is:
+The regex to find is:

-Also, for the Web Clipper author property to output e.g. [[Author 1|~ Author 1]], [[Author 2|~ Author 2]]
+Also, for the Web Clipper author property to follow this rule, the filter is:

 Alternatively, for the problem outlined in the OP, one could, whenever creating an unresolved link, duplicate its target into link display text but add a distinguishing character to it like so:

-[[unresolved|~ unresolved]]
+[[unresolved|– unresolved]]

 Here, Claude wrote me a Templater script to perform this action in one go: